-- a.
-The conservation of natural resources on the property proposed for development, including: trees and other living vegetation, steep slopes, water courses, flood plains, soils, air quality, scenic views, and historic sites; - STAFF: There do not appear to be any environmental constraints or historic resources on the subject site.
-Tree canopy requirements of the Land Development Code will be provided on the subject site. - b.
-The provisions for safe and efficient vehicular and pedestrian transportation both within the development and the community; - STAFF: Provisions for safe and efficient vehicular and pedestrian transportation within and around the development and the community has been provided, and Metro Public has approved the preliminary development plan. - c.
-The provision of sufficient open space (scenic and recreational) to meet the needs of the proposed development; - STAFF: There are no open space requirements pertinent to the current proposal.
-However, there are 2 open space lots proposed for the site. - d.
-The provision of adequate drainage facilities on the subject site in order to prevent drainage problems from occurring on the subject site or within the community; - STAFF: The Metropolitan Sewer District has approved the preliminary development plan and will ensure the provision of adequate drainage facilities on the subject site in order to prevent drainage problems from occurring on the subject site or within the community. - e.
-The compatibility of the overall site design (location of buildings, parking lots, screening, landscaping) and land use or uses with the existing and projected future development of the area; - STAFF: The overall site design and land uses are compatible with the existing and future development of the area.
-Appropriate landscape buffering and screening will be provided to screen adjacent roadways.
-Buildings will meet all required setbacks. - f.
-Conformance of the development plan with the Comprehensive Plan and Land Development Code. - STAFF: The development plan conforms to applicable guidelines and policies of the Comprehensive Plan and to requirements of the Land Development Code.
+a.
+The conservation of natural resources on the property proposed for development, including: trees and other living vegetation, steep slopes, water courses, flood plains, soils, air quality, scenic views, and historic sites;

+STAFF: There do not appear to be any historic resources on the subject site and the environmental features are being preserved.
+Tree canopy requirements of the Land Development Code will be provided on the subject site.

+b.
+The provisions for safe and efficient vehicular and pedestrian transportation both within the development and the community;

+STAFF: Provisions for safe and efficient vehicular and pedestrian transportation within and around the development and the community has been provided, and Metro Public Works has approved the preliminary development plan.

+c.
+The provision of sufficient open space (scenic and recreational) to meet the needs of the proposed development;

+STAFF: 49% of the site is preserved in open space.

+d.
+The provision of adequate drainage facilities on the subject site in order to prevent drainage problems from occurring on the subject site or within the community;

+STAFF: The Metropolitan Sewer District has approved the preliminary development plan and will ensure the provision of adequate drainage facilities on the subject site in order to prevent drainage problems from occurring on the subject site or within the community.

+e.
+The compatibility of the overall site design (location of buildings, parking lots, screening, landscaping) and land use or uses with the existing and projected future development of the area;

+STAFF: The overall site design and land uses are compatible with the existing and future development of the area.
+Appropriate landscape buffering and screening will be provided to screen adjacent properties and roadways.
+Buildings and parking lots will meet all required setbacks.

+f.
+Conformance of the development plan with the Comprehensive Plan and Land Development Code.

+STAFF: The development plan conforms to applicable guidelines and policies of the Comprehensive Plan and to requirements of the Land Development Code.